sofiakbergstrom/BB2490/project_diary.md

 ## 2015-03-10
+Yim will not be in Sweden until the project should be finished, and you can't connect to Uppmax from abroad.
+This means that we have to come up with some solution of how she can access the data.

 I created a python script that converts all the 113 lng-files with length distribution into one single csv-file that can be used when creating a heatmap.
 ```
 #! /usr/bin/env python